 - Native file(s) submitted with project -.ai file, any font files.
 Embed all links.

-Establish the destination for this project:
+Establish the destination

 Group review of research at end of class.